Crab seasons and areas

 • Online reporting: Sport crabbers can either report their information through WDFW's online licensing system or mail their catch cards to the address on this page.
 The website address for reporting crab catches is printed on the catch record card along with reporting deadlines.

 • The online reporting site will only accept catch reports during two time periods.
-Summer Catch Record Cards can only be entered online from Labor Day through Oct.
+Summer Catch Record Cards can only be entered online from the day after Labor Day through Oct.
 1 of each year.
 Winter Catch Record Cards can only be entered online from Jan.
 1 through Feb.
 1 of each year.
 The reporting site will allow you to view your reporting history at any time.

 • Failure to report penalty: If those crab fishing in the Puget Sound management area fail to report their summer or winter harvest, they will be assessed a $10 penalty with the following year's license purchase.